marcas756/fxp16/README.md

 |fp16_islessequal|Is less or equal|
 |fp16_islessgreater|Is less or greater|

-### fCommon mathematical operations and transformations
+### Common mathematical operations and transformations
 |Function|Brief documentation|
 |:-|:-|
 |fp16_fabs|Compute absolute value|